top of page

 • What exactly is a cotillion / etiquette training?

 Traditionally the word cotillion was understood to be a social dance that was popular in the 18th-century Europe and America.
 Today the word is used to describe social etiquette training classes for young adults.
-These classs teach students proper manners and also instruct them on several social dances.
+These classes teach students proper manners and also instruct them on several social dances.

 • What makes the Austin Cotillion different from other cotillions?

 1) The Austin Cotillion truly is the FUN cotillion.
 Learning manners, etiquette, and social skills doesn't have to be boring.
 Our head etiquette instructor (Cody Fisher) is a former youth motivational speaker and professional comedian and magician.
 By adding a little comedy and magic to his etiquette presentations, the students are more likely to be actively engaged and therefore have a higher retention of the information.
 (It's O.K. to laugh and learn at the same time!)
 2) Our unique game show "Mind Your Manners" will help your students remember more information in a shorter amount of time and have fun while learning.
 3) Our head dance instructor (Debbie Fisher) is a professionally trained ballroom dancer and licensed occupational therapist.
 Your students will learn the social dances from a Bronze Certified dance instructor.
 If your child is nervous about the dancing component, there is no need to worry.
 Debbie has developed a very specific dance curriculum that gradually introduces "partner dancing" in a fun way.
 4) The Austin Cotillion offers free online class reviews and online dance training videos.
 If your student has to miss a class or if your student just wants to review the information or dance steps from any of our classes, they can do so on our password protected free resources page.
-5) Everyhing we do focuses on acceptance and respect, Our students understand that learning etiquette and manners is not about showing others that they are "better than" or "more sophisticated" than they are.
+5) Everything we do focuses on acceptance and respect, Our students understand that learning etiquette and manners is not about showing others that they are "better than" or "more sophisticated" than they are.
 In fact, it is the exact opposite.
 We learn manners and etiquette to show others just how much we respect them.

 • How long is each session?